How to write a literature review

-Whether you are writing a paper or a thesis, a review of existing literature is always part of the deal.
-For a thesis, a literature review is part of the introduction, but it can be a separate section as well.
+In a thesis, a literature review is part of the introduction, but it can be a separate section as well.
 It is designed to provide an overview of the sources you have explored while researching a particular topic, such as books, journal articles and theses.
 A good literature review does not just summarize sources, it analyzes previous research showing gaps that your own research will attempt to fill.
 It also demonstrates to your readers how your research fits within a larger field of study.
-This is a step-by-step guide on how to write a good literature review that will earn you a top grade.

 In the first step, make sure you know specifically what the assignment is and what form your literature review should take.
 Read your assignment carefully and seek clarification from your professor or instructor if needed.
 You should be able to answer the following questions: